2 Parts

 Pros of Repairing the Septic System and Selling the House

-You should certainly get a higher price for your house with a working septic system than without it.
+You should certainly get a higher price for your house with a functioning septic system than without it.

 Cons of Repairing the Septic System and Selling the House